Parts and service are available for current VIBROPLEX and BENCHER products.

 Postage cost for small parts orders: USA addresses typical first class mail shipping cost is $4.18.
 Due to US Postal Service regulation changes in January 2018 we can no longer ship parts international first class mail at the cheaper flat envelope rate.
 International shipping from the United States is very expensive.
 Typical small parts shipping cost to Canada is $13.37.
 Europe, $14.30.
 Asia and Australia $17.85

 Service: Service is available on current models of Vibroplex keys built 1945 to the present day and most Bencher items.
-We charge a $45 standard flat fee for service work on usual repairs.
+We do not service pre-1945 Vibroplex keys. $45 standard flat fee for service work on usual repairs.
 A usual repair would be a key that perhaps needs a few replacement parts, needs disassembly and cleaning, adjusting etc. Standard service is disassemble the key to the base, clean the base, clean all the parts, replace anything heavily corroded, re-assemble, test and adjust so the key is ready to use.
 The cost of any parts replaced is additional to the $45 flat service fee.
 Keys that will need extra labor work above the $45 standard fee are ones that are heavily rusted out/damaged, multiple broken parts, mostly or completely disassembled or have some other major issues.
 You may email or phone prior to sending items for repair to assure we have parts available and can do service work on your key, but this is not required.
 Do not mail a check for $45 with your key - there are return shipping costs and parts may need replacing.
 We will contact you for payment after service is complete.

 TECHNICAL DATA, CURRENT MODELS: